alphaClass6143/CI_PP5_PCwareRUs/README.md

     - EMAIL_HOST_USER --> Your email host (address)
     - EMAIL_HOST_PASS --> Your email password for programatic access
     - SECRET_KEY --> A random secret key, can be anything
+    - DEVELOPMENT --> Is optional, uses the console as email client if set

 4. Enter the following command to start up the server: